nitrotm/rtfbuilder/README.md

 - [ ] Battle testing the document builder interface and ironing out discrepancies (`~v0.9`)
 - [ ] Refining the renderer to have maximum compatibility with popular text editors (`~v1.0`)
 - [ ] A module to convert a markdown file to RTF (maybe using micromark?)
-- [ ] A renderer for OOXML (but only for cross-compatible features with RTF)
+- [x] A renderer for OOXML (but only for cross-compatible features with RTF)
-- [ ] Implementation of common RTF constructs
+- [ ] Implementation of additional RTF constructs
   - [ ] comments
   - [ ] custom tab markers
   - [ ] picture/shape with text flow